SvenskaSpel/locust-plugins/locust_plugins/timescale/README.md

 # Setup

 In order to log Locust's requests and run data into Timescale you add `--timescale` to the command line.
-But first you need to set up Timescale:
+But first you need to set up Timescale & Grafana:

 ## docker-compose-based Timescale + Grafana

 Assuming you have docker installed you can just run `locust-compose up`.
-It will give you a timescale witht the
+It will give you a Timescale & Grafana container.

 ```
 ~ locust-compose up